GLOBAL MARKETS-Markets tumble as scale of stimulus programs numbs investors

 U.S. crude fell $6.58 to settle at $20.37 a barrel as a 56% slide over the past 10 days marked the worst stretch over a similar period of time since the futures contract was launched in 1983.

-(Reporting by Herbert Lash, additional reporting by Brijesh Patel in Bengaluru; Editing by David Gregorio)
+(Reporting by Herbert Lash, additional reporting by Sinead Carew in New York, Brijesh Patel in Bengaluru; Editing by David Gregorio)